Jesse-V/Folding-Atomata/README.md

 #### Porting to Windows

-For time reasons, I only want to support Linux at the moment.
+For time reasons, I'm only supporting Linux at the moment.
 However, porting Folding Atomata to Windows should not be difficult.
-CMake should generate a decent Visual Studio project, and I have a pretty good idea how to get it to look for the relevent libraries.
-Glew and Glut are very popular, they're easy to install in Windows, there's plenty of documentation out there, and compilation should be straightforward.
-I'm particularly interested in building a .exe or .msi installer, so if anyone is up for the fun challenge I'd be willing to support them however I can, and they'd get to have their name on it too!
+I have a pretty good idea how to get it CMake to look for the relevant libraries.
+Glew and Freeglut are very popular, and they should be easy to install in Windows.
+There's plenty of documentation out there on that, and compilation should be straightforward.
+Two elements in the code will have to be changed: the Socket class which currently uses Unix sockets, and main.cpp currently redirects standard output into /dev/null if the verbosity flag isn't provided, and /dev/null doesn't exist in Windows.
+However, I have provided some URLs in the code that may be of use to anyone wanting to make these changes.
+I'm particularly interested in building a .exe or .msi installer, so if anyone is up for the fun challenge I'd be willing to support them however I can, and they'd get to have their name all over the port too!

 ### Origin

-This project inherited the rendering and game engine developed for [iVoxely](https://github.com/Jesse-V/iVoxely), but I made improvements to the engines while developing Atomata.
+This project inherited the rendering and game engine developed for [iVoxely](https://github.com/Jesse-V/iVoxely), but I've made some significant improvements and general changes to the rendering and game engine while developing Atomata.